Heinrich von Littrow: Life

 Heinrich von Littrow was a son of the astronomer Joseph Johann von Littrow, ennobled in 1836, and his wife Karoline von Ulrichsthal.
 Among his twelve brothers, Karl Ludwig von Littrow was a prominent astronomer.
 His daughter Lea von Littrow became a noted Fiuman painter.

-After graduating from high school, von Littrow came to the Fiume Naval Academy as a cadet.
+After graduating from high school, Littrow entered the Austrian Naval Cadet School at Venice as a cadet.
 In addition to his theoretical training, he also served on various imperial warships.

-In 1840 he finished his training there as the best of his year and therefore he was sent to the University Observatory in Vienna for further studies - "higher astronomy".
-There he was a student of his father for some time and, after his unexpected death in 1841, also a student of his brother Karl Ludwig.
+In 1840 he finished his naval training as the best of his year and therefore was sent to the University Observatory in Vienna for further studies - "higher astronomy".
+There he was a student of his father for some time and, after his father's unexpected death in 1841, also a student of his brother Karl Ludwig.

-In 1845 von Littrow was appointed professor for stylistics and as a supplement (assistant teacher) for mathematics and nautical science at the academy in Fiume.
+In 1845 Littrow was appointed professor for stylistics and as a supplement (assistant teacher) for mathematics and nautical science at the naval academy.
 There he soon made friends with his colleague, the writer Heinrich Wilhelm Stieglitz.
-The political events led to the transfer of Littrows to Trieste and he was also involved as an officer in the blockade of Venice.
+The political events led to the transfer of Littrow's academy to Trieste, and he was also involved as an officer in the blockade of Venice.
 The latter successful, he was awarded the Military Merit Order after the capture of Venice.

-From 1850 von Littrow carried out important preparatory work to improve the Austrian navy.
+From 1850 Littrow carried out important preparatory work to improve the Austrian navy.
 From 1852 he introduced the use of colored plastic in sea charts, which soon became the common standard and together with Admiral Baron Bernhard von Wüllerstorf-Urbair he worked on the reorganization of the imperial navy.
 With his colleague Gustav Stelczyk, Littrow created a trend-setting relief of the Adriatic Sea.
-Quasi on the side, von Littrow developed an inexpensive method to repair quickly the destroyed port of Pesaro and to put it back into operation.
+Quasi on the side, Littrow developed an inexpensive method to repair quickly the destroyed port of Pesaro and to put it back into operation.
 For this he was appointed "patrician" of Pesaro and Pope Pius IX. awarded him the Order of St. Sylvester.